karllhughes/learn/_posts/2024-08-12-seo-strategies-and-best-practices-for-technical-audiences.md

 Nate agreed, highlighting the challenges he faced when transitioning from consumer finance to the technical Kubernetes space.
 He emphasized the need for in-depth content like coding samples and tutorials to effectively engage technical audiences.
 Nate also mentioned that creating content that targets a technical SEO keyword is a lot pricier.

-> I also found that creating content for a more technical audience was a lot more expensive.
-Three to four times as expensive as what it might be for creating a piece of content to serve what is like a non-technical consumer keyword. - Nate Matherson, Co-founder & CEO, Positional
+> "I also found that creating content for a more technical audience was a lot more expensive.
+Three to four times as expensive as what it might be for creating a piece of content to serve what is like a non-technical consumer keyword." - Nate Matherson, Co-founder & CEO, Positional

 ## Tailoring Keyword Research for Technical Products